MMRVZ2017/MPK.Puzzle/README.md

 # MPK.Puzzle
 MPK Projekt Puzzle Solver

-# Git intro
-0, read github tutorial

-1, Clone repository

-2, branch master into a team branch

-3, work only in this branch

-4, don't ever touch the master.

-Seriously. don't merge branch to master unless you are absolutely, 100% sure it works and you have discussed it with pm.
+Don't merge branch to master unless you are absolutely, 100% sure it works and you have discussed it with pm!

 # Current Todo